-We evaluate and present certain amounts included in the accompanying consolidated financial statements at "fair value" in accordance with U.S. GAAP, which requires us to base our estimates on assumptions market participants, in an orderly transaction, would use to price an asset or liability, and to establish a hierarchy that prioritizes the information used to determine fair value.
-In measuring fair value, we use the following inputs in the order of priority indicated:
+The Company evaluates and presents certain amounts included in the accompanying consolidated financial statements at "fair value" in accordance with U.S. GAAP, which requires the Company to base its estimates on assumptions that market participants, in an orderly transaction, would use to price an asset or liability, and to establish a hierarchy that prioritizes the information used to determine fair value.
+Refer to Note 8 for more information regarding fair value determination.